revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 {% section Overview: Diversification Rate Estimation | diversification_rate_overview %}

-Models of speciation and extinction are fundamental to any phylogenetic analysis of macroevolutionary processes
+Stochastic branching models allow for inference of speciation and extinction rates.
-(e.g., divergence time estimation, diversification rate estimation, continuous and discrete trait evolution, and historical biogeography).
-First, a prior model describing the distribution of speciation events over time is critical to estimating phylogenies with branch lengths proportional to time.
-Second, stochastic branching models allow for inference of speciation and extinction rates.
-These inferences allow us to investigate key questions in evolutionary biology.

-Diversification-rate parameters may be included as nuisance parameters of other phylogenetic models—*i.e.*, where these diversification-rate parameters are not of direct interest.
-For example, many methods for estimating species divergence times—such as `BEAST` {% cite Drummond2012 %},
-`MrBayes` {% cite Ronquist2012 %}, and
-`RevBayes` {% cite Hoehna2016b %}—implement 'relaxed-clock models' that include a constant-rate birth-death branching process as a prior model on the distribution of tree topologies and node ages.
-Although the parameters of these 'tree priors' are not typically of direct interest, they are nevertheless estimated as part of the joint posterior probability distribution of the relaxed-clock model, and so can be estimated simply by querying the corresponding marginal posterior probability densities.
-In fact, this may provide more robust estimates of the diversification-rate parameters, as they accommodate uncertainty in the other phylogenetic-model parameters (including the tree topology, divergence-time estimates, and the other relaxed-clock model parameters).
-More recent work,
-*e.g.*, {% citet Heath2014 %}, uses macroevolutionary
-models (the fossilized birth-death process) to calibrate phylogenies and thus to infer dated trees.

 In these tutorials we focus on the different types of macroevolutionary models to study diversification processes and thus the diversification-rate parameters themselves.
-Nevertheless, these macroevolutionary models should be used for other evolutionary questions, when an appropriate prior distribution on the tree and divergence times is needed.

 {% subsection Types of Hypotheses for Estimating Diversification Rates %}

-Many evolutionary phenomena entail differential rates of diversification (speciation – extinction); e.g., adaptive radiation, diversity-dependent diversification, key innovations, and mass extinction.
-The specific study questions regarding lineage diversification may be classified within three fundamental categories of inference problems.
-Admittedly, this classification scheme is somewhat arbitrary, but it is nevertheless useful, as it allows users to navigate the ever-increasing number of available phylogenetic methods.
+Macroevolutionary diversification rate estimation focuses on different key hypothesis, which may include: adaptive radiation, diversity-dependent and character diversification, key innovations, and mass extinction.
+We classify these hypotheses primarily into questions whether diversification rates vary through time, and if so, whether some external, global factor has driven diversification rate changes, or if diversification rates vary among lineages, and if so, whether some species specific factor is correlated with the diversification rates.

 Below, we describe each of the fundamental questions regarding diversification rates.

-{% subsubsection (1) Diversification-rate through time estimation %}
+{% subsubsection (1) Constant diversification-rate estimation %}

-*What is the global rate of diversification in my study group?* The most basic models estimate parameters of the stochastic-branching process (*i.e.*, rates of speciation and extinction, or composite parameters such as net-diversification and relative-extinction rates) under the assumption that rates have remained constant across lineages and through time;
+*What is the global rate of diversification in my phylogeny?*
+The most basic models estimate parameters of the birth-death process (*i.e.*, rates of speciation and extinction, or composite parameters such as net-diversification and relative-extinction rates) under the assumption that rates have remained constant across lineages and through time.
-*i.e.*,  under a constant-rate birth-death stochastic-branching process model {% cite Nee1994b %}.
-Extensions to the (basic) constant-rate models include diversification-rate variation through time {% cite Stadler2011 Hoehna2015a %}.
-First, we might ask whether there is evidence of an episodic, tree-wide increase in diversification rates (associated with a sudden increase in speciation rate and/or decrease in extinction rate), as might occur during an episode of adaptive radiation.
-A second question asks whether there is evidence of a continuous/gradual decrease in diversification rates through time (associated with decreasing speciation rates and/or increasing extinction rates), as might occur because of diversity-dependent diversification (*i.e.*,  where competitive ecological interactions among the species of a growing tree decrease the opportunities for speciation and/or increase the probability of extinction, e.g., {% citet Hoehna2014a %}).
-A final question in this category asks whether our study tree was impacted by a mass-extinction event (where a large fraction of the standing species diversity is suddenly lost, e.g., {% citet May2016 %}).
+This is the most basic example and should be treated as a primer and introduction into the topic.

+For more information, we recommend the {% page_ref divrate/simple %}.

+{% subsubsection (2) Diversification rate variation through time %}

+*Is there diversification rate variation through time in my phylogeny?*
+There are several reasons why diversification rates for the entire study group can vary through time, for example: adaptive radiation, diversity dependence and mass-extinction events.
+We can detect a signal any of these causes by detecting diversification rate variation through time.
+Thus, we extend the (basic) constant-rate models to diversification-rate variation through time {% cite Stadler2011 Hoehna2015a %}.

+The different tutorials references below cover different scenarios for diversification rate variation through time.
 The common theme of these studies is that the diversification process is tree-wide, that is, all lineages of the study group have the exact same rates at a given time.

-{% subsubsection (2) Diversification-rate through time estimation %}
+{% subsubsection (2a) Detecting diversification rate variation through time %}

+In 'RevBayes' we use an episodic birth-death model to study diversification rate variation through time.
+That is, we assume that diversification rates are constant within an epoch but may shift between episodes ({% citet Stadler2011 Hoehna2015a %}).
+Then, we are estimating the diversification rates for each episode, and thus diversification rate variation through time.

+You can find examples and more information in the {% page_ref divrate/ebd %}.

+{% subsubsection (2b) Detecting the impact of mass-extinction events on diversification %}

+A final question in this category asks whether our study tree was impacted by a mass-extinction event (where a large fraction of the standing species diversity is suddenly lost, e.g., {% citet Hoehna2015a May2016 %}).

+{% subsubsection (3) Diversification-rate correlation to environmental (e.g., abiotic) factors %}

-*Are diversification rates correlated with some abiotic (e.g., environmental) variable in my study group?*
+*Are diversification rates correlated with some abiotic (e.g., environmental) variable in my phylogeny?*
-If we have found evidence in the previous section that diversification rates vary through time, then we can start asking the question whether these changes in diversification rates are driven by some abiotic factors.
+If we have found evidence in the previous section that diversification rates vary through time, then we can start asking the question whether these changes in diversification rates are driven by some abiotic (e.g., environmental) factors.
-For example, we can ask whether changes in diversification rates are correlated with environmental factors, such as environmental CO<sub>2</sub> or temperature
-{% cite Condamine2013 %}.
+For example, we can ask whether changes in diversification rates are correlated with environmental factors, such as environmental CO<sub>2</sub> or temperature {% cite Condamine2013 Condamine2018 %}.

+You can find examples and more information in the {% page_ref divrate/env %}.

-{% subsubsection (3) Diversification-rate variation across branches estimation %}
+{% subsubsection (4) Diversification-rate variation across branches estimation %}

-*Is there evidence that diversification rates have varied significantly across the branches of my study group?* Models have been developed to detect departures from rate constancy across lineages; these tests are analogous to methods that test for departures from a molecular clock—*i.e.*,  to assess whether substitution rates vary significantly across lineages {% cite Alfaro2009 Rabosky2014a %}.
+*Is there evidence that diversification rates have varied across the branches of my phylogeny?*
-These models are important for assessing whether a given tree violates the assumptions of rate homogeneity among lineages.
-Furthermore, these models are important to answer questions such as: *What are the branch-specific diversification rates?*; and *Have there been significant diversification-rate shifts along branches in my study group, and if so, how many shifts, what magnitude of rate-shifts and along which branches?*
+Have there been significant diversification-rate shifts along branches in my phylogeny, and if so, how many shifts, what magnitude of rate-shifts and along which branches?
+Similarly, one may ask what are the branch-specific diversification rates?

+You can study diversification rate variation among lineages using our birth-death-shift process {% cite Hoehna2019 %}.
+Examples and more information is provided in the {% page_ref divrate/branch_specific %}.

-{% subsubsection (4) Character-dependent diversification-rate estimation %}
+{% subsubsection (5) Character-dependent diversification-rate estimation %}
+If we have found that there is rate variation among lineage, then we could ask if diversification rates correlated with some biotic (e.g., morphological) variable.
+This can be addressed by using character-dependent birth-death models (often also called state-dependent speciation and extinction models; SSE models).

-*Are diversification rates correlated with some biotic (e.g., morphological) variable in my study group?* Character-dependent diversification-rate models aim to identify overall correlations between diversification rates and organismal features (binary and multi-state discrete morphological traits, continuous morphological traits, geographic range, etc.).
+Character-dependent diversification-rate models aim to identify overall correlations between diversification rates and organismal features (binary and multi-state discrete morphological traits, continuous morphological traits, geographic range, etc.).
 For example, one can hypothesize that a binary character, say if an organism is herbivorous/carnivorous or self-compatible/self-incompatible, impact the diversification rates.
 Then, if the organism is in state 0 (e.g., is herbivorous) it has a lower (or higher) diversification rate than if the organism is in state 1 (e.g., carnivorous) {% cite Maddison2007 %}.

+You can find examples and more information in the {% page_ref sse/bisse-intro %}.